toa-io/toa/libraries/pointer/readme.md

 import { resolve } from '@toa.io/pointer'

 // resolve a set of URLs with credentials
-// for a given pointer identifier and the component ID const urls = resolve(id, locator.id)
+// for a given pointer identifier and a selector const urls = resolve(id, locator.id)
 ```